andrew henderson menu

 Five Ways to Obtain a Second Citizenship

-I have my Plan B and that allows me to roll with the punches, but I realize that many of my readers may still be new to the offshore world, and even those who’ve been around a while could use a refresher.
+A Plan B could allow you to roll with the punches, but many of you are new to the offshore world, and even those who’ve been around a while could use a refresher.

-Even as a fundamental of the Nomad Capitalist lifestyle, if you don’t know why you’re pursuing a second passport, it could very well be that you are chasing after a shiny object that sounds important but may not really help you to achieve your end goals.
+Even as a fundamental of the Nomad Capitalist lifestyle, if you don’t know why you’re pursuing a second passport, it could very well be that you’re chasing after a shiny object that sounds important but may not really help you to achieve your end goals.

 So, let’s clear up any misunderstandings and examine the five different ways that you can get a second passport.

-This one government system is entirely in control of how you are taxed and how much you are taxed, and they can help themselves to your assets or restrict your freedom of movement around the world as they see fit.
+This one government system is entirely in control of how you’re taxed and how much you’re taxed.
+They can help themselves to your assets or restrict your freedom of movement around the world as they see fit.

-Having a second passport puts the power back in your hands by dividing that control between different governments and giving you the option to get rid of the citizenship that serves you least if the need were ever to arise.
+Having a second passport puts the power back in your hands by dividing that control between different governments.
+It gives you the option to get rid of the citizenship that serves you least if the need were ever to arise.

 Now, some erroneously believe that if having one passport could hold you back, having two or more must mean you’re really screwed.
 In reality, it doesn’t work that way.